 The Universal Index is what gives MarkLogic a clear speed and cost advantage over what is offered by traditional relational databases and even newer NoSQL databases that limit what can be indexed and the number of indexes that can be queried.
 For a deeper understanding of MarkLogic’s indexing capabilities, read the whitepaper, Inside MarkLogic.

-The range index is useful for searching values like dates quickly and returning the results or extracting information from the documents in the result set.
-It is also good for sorting information, and is the index that enables facets—one of the key MarkLogic search features.
+Range indexes are useful for searching values quickly (like dates for example) and returning the results or extracting information from documents in a result set.
+Range indexes are also good for sorting information, and they are what enable facets—a key function in many MarkLogic search applications.
 Range indexes are also used for bitemporal queries across valid and system time axes, a new feature in MarkLogic 8 that allows you to track information “as it actually was” in combination with “as it was recorded.”

-The geospatial index is similar to a range index, with built-in support for point, box, circle, linestrings, and complex polygons.
-MarkLogic also supports multiple geospatial data types such as GML, KML, and GeoRSS.
-MarkLogic integrates with a variety of geographic-aware products such as Esri ArcGIS, Google Earth, Google Maps, Yahoo Maps, and Microsoft Bing Maps to help visualize the data.
-Download the Geospatial Search datasheet to learn more.
+Geospatial indexes are similar to range indexes, with built-in support for point, box, circle, linestrings, and complex polygons.
+MarkLogic supports multiple geospatial data types such as GML, KML, GeoRSS, Metacarta, and GeoJSON.
+And MarkLogic supports over 50 geospatial query functions.
+MarkLogic integrates with geospatial mapping vendors including Esri ArcGIS®, OpenGeo Suite, Berico Rivium*, OGC-compliant GIS tools, and SPARQL-compliant semantic visualization tools.
+Download the Geospatial datasheet to learn more.

-The triple index is what powers the semantics capabilities for storing and managing RDF triples.
-Triples are facts–a subject, predicate, and object–that are stored natively in MarkLogic and can be queried with SPARQL.
-Both RDF and SPARQL are W3C standards for linked data.
+The triple index is what powers the semantics capabilities for storing, managing, and searching RDF triples.
+RDF triples are facts–a subject, predicate, and object–that are stored natively in MarkLogic and can be queried with SPARQL.
+When documents are loaded that contain triples, they are indexed using the triple index.
 Download the Semantics datasheet to learn more.